 - Wilcoxon rank sum test was used for testing the differences between sexes in beverage consumption

 - Differences in frequencies of overweight and obesity were analyzed using the Fisher's exact test

 - Differences between baseline (first individual assessment) and last individual assessment values were tested by the Wilcoxon signed-rank test

 - For analyzing the association between beverage consumption and body-weight status the energy derived from a particular beverage group (mJ) was chosen as an indicator of beverage consumption

 - A repeated-measures regression model (PROC MIXED) was used for testing the association between baseline beverage consumption (mJ) and baseline values of body-weight status, baseline beverage consumption and change in body-weight status over a five-year period, and change in beverage consumption and concurrent changed in body-weight status.

 - In the repeated-measures regression models regular soft drinks and juices were included at the same time as independent variables to consider possible mutual confounding

-- Separate analyses included either body mass index-SDS or percentage body fat (BF) as the dependent variables
+- Separate analyses included either BMI-SDS or percentage body fat (BF) as the dependent variables

 - There was a significant interaction of sex, so data from boys and girls was analyzed separately